|

 SRS Public Tour Program Registration

-In 2024, Savannah River Nuclear Solutions, LLC will offer the public twenty-three driving tours of Savannah River Site (SRS), as well as two walking tours of the site of the historic former city of Ellenton, providing openings for approximately 850 members of the public.
+In 2025, Savannah River Nuclear Solutions, LLC will again offer the public twenty-three driving tours of Savannah River Site (SRS), as well as two in-depth walking tours of the site of the historic former town of Ellenton, providing openings for approximately 850 members of the public.

 All tours will begin at the Savannah River Site Badge Office. (see attached map) Guests will be given an overview presentation, safety and security briefing and driving tour of the site.
 The Mission Related Public Tours will include a general site driving tour along with a visit to the University of Georgia's Savannah River Ecology Laboratory (SREL).
 At SREL, visitors will get an overview of the ecology lab's history and mission and get an up-close view of animals that are native to the Savannah River Site.

-Due to high demand, there will again be eight Historic Tours available in 2024!
+Due to high demand, there will again be eight Historic Tours available in 2025!
 In addition to four tours that will stop at the Dunbarton Town site, we will offer four tours that will be going to the Ellenton Town site.
 All Historic tours also include a tour of the SRS Curation Facility and a driving tour of C Reactor.
+For an in-depth dive into the history of the Savannah River Site to supplement your Historic Tour, consider planning a visit to the SRS Museum located in downtown Aiken.
+Admission is free and the museum is open Wednesday through Saturday from 10 a.m. to 4 p.m.

 For reference, the Dunbarton Tours will be held in March and the Ellenton Tours will be held in October and are noted with a hashtag (#) on the calendar below.